pb-rh/tektoncd-cli/upstream/README.md

 ## Installing `tkn`

-Download the latest binary executable for your operating system.
+Download the latest binary executable for your operating system

 ### Mac OS X